Raptyyy/rapty_ac_vr_guide/README.md

 > [!WARNING]
 > Pico headsets dont have their own OpenXR runtime, so to bypass SteamVR you would need to use Virtual Desktop with VDXR and OpenComposite.

-To install OpenComposite:
+### To install OpenComposite:
 1. Download the opencomposite dll file either from [this repository](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/resources/openvr_api.dll) or from the [OpenComposite mirror](https://opencomposite.znix.xyz/builds/) (Select the first result and download the Platform: x64	x64/openvr_api.dll file)
 2. Make sure the file is called "openvr_api.dll" and place it in to "steamapps\common\assettocorsa\system\x64", if prompted to overwrite files, press yes.
 3. In Content Manager > Settings > Video set "Rendering Mode" to "OpenVR"
-4. You also need to make sure your headset is using its native OpenXR Runtime and not the SteamVR one
+4. You also need to make sure your headset is using its native OpenXR Runtime (or VDXR for Virtual Desktop) and not the SteamVR one

 > [!IMPORTANT]
 > If you encounter any issues using OpenComposite, I have the [original dll file uploaded here](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/resources/openvr_api.dll.og), rename it to "openvr_api.dll", put it in the same location as the opencomposite dll and overwrite, this will remove opencomposite.